Blockchain technology testing

 The working teams are composed of two manual testers each, who organize their work mainly around releases, instead of sprints, the time periods for each release not being so exact.
 They write test cases, adapt them to the testing plan, and document the process.

 Therefore, test cases are based on the specifics that need to be implemented.
-For example, our QA tester mentioned the implementation of different currency exchange in the app, where the test plan created was constructed around this particular feature.
+For example, our QA tester mentioned the implementation of different currency exchanges in the app, where the test plan created was constructed around this particular feature.

-In case of bugs found outside of the written cases, the procedure can vary and consulting the team is necessary.
+In case of bugs found outside of the written cases, the procedure can vary, and consulting the team is necessary.

 What about new releases?

 In the case of new releases, the features stay the same.
 If something seems to be malfunctioning, the process goes this way: new bugs are created and fixed, a release candidate is made, and the final release happens only when the production is impeccable.